Akirare/E_watch_Store_Project4/README.md

 # E_watch_Store
-An online web application about watchs
+An online shop about watches